My name is Alexandra, but most people call me “Alex.” I also respond to “Ali,” “Al,” “Franz,” and “Hey, you with the blue hair.”

 I’ve been a professional writer for the past 10 years.
-In that time, I have collaborated with over 200 clients, I have taught over 1,000 students, and I’ve had work published in books, newspapers, and places like Time, Forbes, HuffPo, Newsweek and Lifehacker.
+In that time, I’ve collaborated with over 200 clients, I’ve taught over 1,000 students, and I’ve had work published in books, newspapers, and places like Time, Forbes, HuffPo, Newsweek, and Lifehacker.

 This website is my little corner of the Internet.
 It’s a happy, encouraging place where I share my personal stories and advice on creativity, motivation, dealing with adversity, how to navigate the complicated waters of self-employment, and basically, how to be a strong, courageous person in our very messy world.

 If there’s one “slogan” or “mantra” that drives my entire life, it’s this one:

 “TODAY IS NOT OVER YET.”